 “How about piggies in a snuggie?”
 I ask.

 The conversation went down hill from there with my two older boys.
-There suggestion were less appropriate so I won’t be sharing their ideas.
-I settled on calling them baked corn dogs.
+There suggestion were less appropriate so it’s best to not share their ideas.
+I finally settled on calling them baked corn dogs.

 - 1/4 cup cornmeal

 - 8 all beef hot dogs, cut in half (I used some with cheese inside)